Carrizozo, New Mexico: it's just two hours away

 History of Carrizozo

-Carrizozo is a town of about 1,200 people located in south-central, New Mexico.
-You already know how far away it is from surrounding cities.
-The name “Carrizozo” comes from the Spanish word “Carrizo”, a tall reed that was abundant in the area and used as cattle feed.
-To describe the abundance of reeds, an extra “zo” was added at the end, making it “Carrizozo”.
+The name “Carrizozo” comes from the Spanish word carrizo, a tall reed that once grew in abundance in the area and was used as cattle feed.
+To emphasize just how much of it there was, an extra “zo” was added at the end.
 Locals call it “Zozo” for short.

-One of the most famous residents of Carrizozo was Albert Fall, a United States Senator who became Secretary of the Interior.
-Albert owned the Three Rivers Ranch near Carrizozo.
-Albert also happens to hold the unfortunate distinction of being the first U.S. cabinet official to be sentenced to prison, thanks to his role in the “Teapot Dome scandal”.
-What the heck is the “Teapot Dome scandal”?
-Glad you asked.
-Here’s the short version of what I learned.
+One of Carrizozo’s most notable residents was Albert Fall, a U.S. Senator who later became Secretary of the Interior.
+He owned the Three Rivers Ranch nearby and holds the distinction of being the first U.S. cabinet official sent to prison, thanks to his role in the Teapot Dome scandal.

 Another unfortunate bit of Carrizozo trivia is that it was the first major town located downwind from the infamous nuclear bomb test that took place at White Sands Missile Range’s Trinity Site on July 16, 1945.
 As a result, Carrizozo received some of the mushroom cloud fallout, contaminating the surrounding area, including one of Carrizozo’s water sources, Bonito Lake.

-Top 5 things to do in Carrizozo
+Best things to do in Carrizozo

 Valley of Fires Recreation Area